 Banyan uses his years of experience as a hypnotherapist to define the types of “bad” feelings we often experience in our lives.
 His insight into how we distract ourselves to avoid emotional discomfort and how we can use simple methods to overcome the cycle of distraction and frustration are simple, easy-to-use, and based on real human actions.

 The biggest takeaway from his book is that unmet needs that are treated with distractions lead to frustration.
 From un-discharged frustration we learn to give up and begin feeling depressed.

-When a client comes to me to discuss how to make a change, I listen carefully to find out more about when, where, and how they might have “bad” feelings and using Banyan’s model we can uncover and speak about any unmet needs.
-In many cases getting to the core emotional need can free up a lot of mental bandwidth and create an opportunity to move on to new things.
+When a client comes to me and expresses frustration, we explore what the underlying, unexpressed emotion might be.
+By examining when, where, and how they have hidden feelings using Banyan’s model we can uncover and speak about any unmet needs.
+In many cases getting to the core emotional need creates an opportunity to process it and clear the space.

 Banyan views emotional states as “Wisdom” and he methodically explores the wisdom of feeling Bored, Angry, Guilty, Sad, Lonely, Inadequate, Stressed, & Fearful.
 He also talks about the Wisdom of trying to distract ourselves, and how that leads to feeling Frustrated, and possibly Depressed.
 He also speaks to Sympathy, and how to recognize when we are using it appropriately.

 I found the self-coaching components at the end of each chapter to be especially valuable.
 The first time I read this book in the early 2000’s I was too personally “stuck” to use the tools, and too stubborn to ask for help.
 If I had been meeting regularly with a coach this approach would have likely led to a breatkthrough – how much we change!
 If you would like to learn how to recognize your feelings and relate to others when they feel frustrated or overwhelmed, this book is miraculous.